-A crime is a lesser-included offense if the crime is composed solely of some, but not all, of the elements of the greater crime, so that it is impossible to commit the greater offense without also committing the lesser.
-When one crime is a lesser-included offense of another it can impact a criminal trial in several ways, including:
+A crime is a lesser-included offense if the crime is composed solely of some, but not all, of the elements of the greater crime—so that it is impossible to commit the greater offense without also committing the lesser.
+When one crime is a lesser-included offense of another, it can impact a criminal trial in several ways, including:

 States disagree on whether joyriding is a lesser-included offense of auto theft.
 Some states have decided that joyriding is a lesser-included offense of auto theft because a person who joyrides merely lacks the intent to permanently deprive the owner.
 Other states have decided that the intent to permanently deprive an owner and the intent to temporarily deprive an owner are separate intents and so the crimes are separate.
 In a state where joyriding is not a lesser-included offense of auto theft, a defendant could conceivably be convicted of both crimes.

-Joyriding may be a felony or a misdemeanor.
+Joyriding can be a felony or a misdemeanor.
 (Auto theft is often, although not always, a felony.)
 Generally, felonies are punishable by a prison term of one year or more, and misdemeanors are punishable by up to one year in county or local jail (though a few states provide for two- or even three-year terms for misdemeanors).
 Both felony and misdemeanor convictions may also be punishable by a fine.

 If you are charged with joyriding or auto theft, you should talk to a local criminal defense attorney about your case.
-An attorney can tell you what you can expect in court and the likely outcome of your case based on the law in your state, the facts of your case, and the local judge and prosecutor.
+An attorney can tell you what you can expect in court and the likely outcome of your case based on the law in your state, the facts of your case, and the assigned judge and prosecutor.
 A criminal conviction can have a lasting negative impact on your life and the best way to avoid a criminal conviction is to work with an experienced attorney.